 My heart skipped a beat when I read her note.
 I was in my (parked) car.
 Rain pounded on the roof.
 A chill crept through my body as water soaked through my jeans, wet from dashing to my car through a downpour (the last gasp of Hurricane Florence as it moved through Massachusetts).

 In my 20+ years as a women’s health journalist, I’d never felt more gratified than I did in that chilled, rain-soaked moment.
 I thought of Kim Bowles, the brave, badass woman who refused to go quietly.
-I thought of the hours she and I spent on the phone, trying to get the story right, to answer the dozens of questions my Cosmo editors kept putting to her and to me.
-I thought about the enormous power of the media to shine a light of truth on stories like hers.
+Of the hours she and I spent on the phone, trying to get the story right.
+Of the power of the media to shine a light of truth on women’s stories.

 Yesterday, Kim Bowles and I sat down for a joint interview about the Cosmo story and about my new memoir, FLAT.
 We spoke to the smart and engaging Megan Harris, the producer/director for The Confluence, 90.5 WESA, an NPR station in Pittsburgh, PA.
 (The interview was recorded, and I will post a link when it goes live.)